fbpx

 A bottle of regenics on a white background.

-The most common side effects of semaglutide include nausea, diarrhea, vomiting, constipation, abdominal pain, headache, fatigue, dyspepsia (indigestion), dizziness, abdominal distention, eructation (belching), hypoglycemia (low blood sugar) in patients with type 2 diabetes, and flatulence (gas buildup).
+However, some patients may take a few days or possibly weeks to adjust to the medication.
+Some of the side-effects of semaglutide in case studies include nausea, diarrhea, vomiting, constipation, abdominal pain, headache, fatigue, dyspepsia (indigestion), dizziness, abdominal distention, eructation (belching), hypoglycemia (low blood sugar) in patients with type 2 diabetes, and flatulence (gas build-up).

-Slow titration (dose increasing) can help decrease the possibility of side effects but may not completely eliminate them.
+Gradual titration (dose increasing) can help decrease the possibility of side-effects, but may not completely eliminate them.

 Nausea & Vomiting

-Nausea is the most common side effect in users of semaglutide happening in up to 20% of patients especially at higher doses.
+Nausea is the most common side-effect in users of semaglutide for up to 20% of patients, especially at higher doses.
 A mild amount of nausea is normal when starting semaglutide or titrating semaglutide.
 This nausea usually goes away within a few days.
 The goal is to achieve results while not causing sickness.
-If extreme nausea occurs it is possible that you are titrating too quickly.
+If extreme nausea occurs, it is possible that you are titrating too quickly.
 Please contact us if extreme nausea or vomiting persists.

 Nausea in particular tends to be worse if individuals continue to eat after they feel full.

-Some methods to decrease nausea that patients report include:
+Some methods to control nausea that patients report include:

 • Dramamine or Bonine anti-nausea tablets

-Diarrhea is more common in higher doses and can be minimized or avoided by increasing dose slowly to allow your body to adjust.
-If diarrhea persists or worsens please contact our providers.
+Incontinence or diarrhea is more common in higher doses and can be minimized or avoided by increasing your dosage slowly, and allowing your body a little time to adjust.
+However, if such measures are taken and diarrhea persists or worsens, please contact our providers.

 Constipation

-By slowing down the digestive process, semaglutide can cause constipation.
-This can be a very unpleasant side effect to deal with, but there are a few ways that you can prevent it.
+By slowing down the digestive process, semaglutide can cause constipation for some.
+There are a few steps that you can take to prevent this.

-Firstly, you can increase your fiber intake.
-This can help with constipation by speeding up the digestive process.
-You can do this with foods like oatmeal, whole-wheat bread, and fresh fruits and vegetables.
-Prunes are a great food for preventing constipation.
+First, you can increase your fiber intake.
+This will help reduce constipation by speeding the digestive process back up.
+You can do this with foods like oatmeal, whole-wheat bread, and fresh fruits or vegetables.
+Prunes in particular are a great food for preventing constipation.

 Another way you can prevent constipation is by increasing your water intake.
 This can help to soften the stool, and make it easier to pass.